|

 and

-field strength tensor because these are interacting fields.) and its
+vector and the field strength tensor because these are interacting

 ![]() |